tallpress/bank-tech-test/README.md

 As a user,
 So I don't loose track of my spending,
 I would like to be able to see my balance.

-As a user,
-So I that i can eat,
-I would like to be able to apply for an overdraft.
 ```